Istanbul Food Guide

 10. Beykoz Mecidiye Kasrı

 Egyptian Governor Mehmed Ali Pasha initiated the construction of the Beykoz Mecidiye Pavilion as a gift.
 Unlike other palaces and pavilions, this one has colored stones on the walls and exterior.
 Anyone who grew up watching Disney may think that the stairs with the double arms may remind them of the ball scenes in Cinderella, Beauty and the Beast, and Anastasia.
-Everything about this place – from the red carpets, the heavy curtains, and the double balconies – has a fairytale vibe that shouldn’t be missed.
+Everything here, from the red carpets to the heavy curtains and the double balconies, has a fairytale vibe that shouldn’t be missed.

 Final words